 |Stakeholder organisations working in similar fields, potential and actual partners and participants in ReLondon activities||Public task||Processing necessary to perform a task in the public interest or for official functions which have a clear basis in law.|

-ReLondon does not sell any personal data, and does not share any personal data for marketing purposes.
+ReLondon does not sell any personal data, and does not share any personal data for marketing purposes other than with organisations working on our behalf as data processors.
 Personal data from stakeholder organisations may be shared with other such organisations in order to carry out ReLondon’s public task (this does not apply to personal data on members of the public processed by ReLondon on the basis of consent given, except where consent has also been given to share such data).

 ReLondon may share personal information with third parties for the purposes of processing on ReLondon’s behalf, Including cloud based finance, payroll HR, mailing, event coordination and contact management software.

 Personal information on ReLondon employees will also be shared with HMRC and ReLondon’s pension and childcare voucher providers.

 Personal information may be shared with ReLondon’s legal advisors if necessary (e.g. resolution of employment issues and due diligence and contracting for investments).